tadamick/universal-u-sysml-v2/README.md

 A Position Paper  ·  MBSE Research Initiative  ·  April 2026  ·  Draft for Review

-**From River Rouge to Toulouse**

-What Higher Education Can Learn from a Century of Manufacturing Complexity
+**From River Rouge to Toulouse**: What Higher Education Can Learn from a Century of Manufacturing Complexity

 **Abstract**